New Missouri Homeless Laws Makes Sleeping Outside Illegal

 When these cities do not have sufficient money, significant changes cannot be made, meaning the number of opportunities available to the public will become stagnant and, in some cases, regress, negatively impacting the local economy.

 The main benefit of House Bill 1606 law being implemented is the abundance of resources that are now available to homeless people.
 This law's primary purpose is to rehabilitate homeless people so they can re-take control of their lives and move in a positive direction.
 By providing them with mental health tools and substance use rehab, those who were once without a home now have a possible chance of turning their life around.

 One of the biggest drawbacks of this new law is the possibility of some non-profits having their funding reduced or cut altogether.
 As these Missouri organizations have provided help to countless homeless people over the years, some of their services may not be required as the Missouri Governor wishes to take the state in another direction.

 As mentioned earlier, cities with a higher homeless per capita than the state average will have their access to state funding removed until the value has been lowered.
 Consequently, the major setback from this decision is that cities with lower budgets will have more difficulty taking steps in the right direction and providing the necessary resources to homeless people.
 In addition, this restriction limits a city's moves to make it a better place, leading to a regressing quality of life and opportunity for society members.

 Recommended Read: Inexpensive Ways to Give Back

-Although this new law helps homeless people access resources to overcome their personal problems and progressively re-enter society, the threat and possibility of attaining a criminal record are counter-intuitive.
+Although this new law helps homeless people access resources to overcome their personal problems and progressively re-enter society, the threat and possibility of attaining a criminal record are counterintuitive.
 For example, if a homeless person tries to apply for a job, and the hiring manager sees they have a criminal record, the chances of them being hired are lowered.
-This may lead to them going back to their old ways, resulting in a waste of tax dollars and resources.
+As a result, it may lead to them returning to their old ways, resulting in a waste of tax dollars and resources.

 The Money Wrap-Up